shyheim9294/ShyHeim-Gray-Portfolio/index.md

 <img src="images/knee-brace-ortho.png?raw=true"/>

+<b>Skills Used</b>: Python, Numpy, Pandas, Matplotlib, Seaborn, Sklearn, Logistic Regresssion

-- Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters
+<b>Project Objective</b>: Used the K Nearest Neighnours algorithm to classify a patients condition as normal or abnormal based on various orthopedic parameters

+<b>Quantifiable Results</b>
+  - Correct Predictions = 63
+  - False Predictions = 15
+  - Accuracy of Navie Bayes Clasification is 80.77%
   - Compared predictive performance by fitting a Naive Bayes model to the data
   - Selected best model based on train and test performance
-    - Result :
-       - Correct Predictions = 63
-       - False Predictions = 15
-       - Accuracy of Naive Bayes Clasification is 80.77%

 ***